KrystalZhang612/asian-boba-drink-deliveroo-app/README.md

 ## ***[Copyright and Commercial Use Disclaimer](https://github.com/KrystalZhang612/KrystalZhang612-Asian-Boba-Drink-Deliveroo-App/blob/main/README.md#asian-boba-drink-deliveroo-appapp-overview)***
 ⏬

-### ***Please carefully read [LICENSE.md](https://github.com/KrystalZhang612/KrystalZhang612-Asian-Boba-Drink-Deliveroo-App/blob/main/LICENSE) about the Open Source restrictions and the personal use policy of this project under [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html), any commericial uses on this project by other than the owner [@KrystalZhang612](https://github.com/KrystalZhang612) or the authorized users and organizations, including unauthorized modifications, forks, pull requests, and other commercial-related uses will be subjected to copyright violation with sebsequent legal concerns.***
+### ***Please carefully read [LICENSE.md](https://github.com/KrystalZhang612/KrystalZhang612-Asian-Boba-Drink-Deliveroo-App/blob/main/LICENSE) about the Open Source restrictions and the personal use policy of this project under [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html), any commericial uses on this project by other than the owner [@KrystalZhang612](https://github.com/KrystalZhang612) or the authorized users and organizations, will be subjected to copyright violation with sebsequent potential legal concerns.***

 ## Asian Boba Drink Deliveroo AppApp Overview:
 <img width = "1691" alt ="Asian Boba Drink Deliveroo App Overview-1" src ="https://user-images.githubusercontent.com/72481348/201518543-33109de2-196f-4154-b8a4-b67d1e46b1b2.mov"/>